 End-User, Task-based Policy Controls

-We are well aware of the many use cases that require policy-based limitations on certain actions, such as printing, print screen, copying, pasting, Save As, etc. And though we are constantly reviewing our approach and feature set, these capabilities are perhaps better suited for policy management solutions that SSProtect was designed to enhance, residing, "underneath", specifically providing protection from challenging threat dynamics.
+We are well aware of the many use cases that require policy-based limitations on certain actions, such as printing, print screen, copying, pasting, Save As, etc. And though we are constantly reviewing our approach and feature set, these capabilities are perhaps better suited for rights-management solutions SSProtect was designed to enhance, residing, "underneath", specifically providing protection from challenging threat dynamics.
 We believe that by retaining strong focus, we are better positioned to succeed.
 As such, right now, we defer to others directly and specifically focused in these areas such that we maintain the effectiveness of our data protection and Incident Response capabilities while they deliver print and end-user rights management capabilities.

 Closing and Re-Opening Protected Files in an Application Container